kajackdfw/angular_bootstrap_app/README.md

-This app is mostly based on the demo application built in the book "Instant AngularJS Starter" by Dan Menard.
-His book describes allmst all of the code in this app, except for the tabbed interface method.
+An excellent refernce is the book "Instant AngularJS Starter" by Dan Menard.
+His book describes in detail allmst all of the methods used in this app, except for the tabbed interface method.